 Key Points

-• Sustained readings above zero often suggest an accumulation regime and a tighter float.
+Sustained readings above zero often suggest an accumulation regime and a tighter available float.

-• Confirm with venue and behaviour context, especially exchange netflows, spending-age tools (CDD or VDD), and profit and loss behaviour (SOPR or Realised PnL Ratio).
+Confirm with venue and behaviour context: exchange netflows, spending-age tools such as CDD or VDD, and profit and loss behaviour such as SOPR or Realised PnL Ratio.

 Quick Answer